About Kendo

 Kendo is a traditional Japanese style of fencing and one of the Japanese Budo.

-Kendo is often viewed as a sports using bamboo swords (Shinai).
+Kendo is often viewed as a sport using bamboo swords (Shinai).

 Kendo uses bamboo swords (Shinai) and wears armor (Yoroi) to fight each other.

-Kendo has registered population of about 2.7 million people in worldwide, of which about 1.77 million in Japan (End of 2014).
+Kendo has a registered population of about 2.7 million people worldwide, of which about 1.77 million are in Japan (End of 2014).

-Judo has registered population of about 0.2 million in Japan.
+Judo has a registered population of about 0.2 million in Japan.

 Kendo is said to have about nine times as many registrations as Judo.